tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-21-Perceptron Learning Algorithm.md

 \end{align}
 $$

-where b is the bias term (intuitively the y-intercept in 2-D).
+where b is the **threshold** term (intuitively the y-intercept in 2-D).
 See the following picture for an intuitive understanding of the perceptron model:

 ![perceptron_img1](/assets/img/perceptron_img1.png)